Are you trying to decide on Gravity Forms vs Contact Form 7 vs WPForms?

 For example, here’s how to construct a shortcode that enables AJAX and default fields.

-As a comparison, WPForms makes it a lot easier to control these settings – they’re within the form builder, so you can turn them on and off with 1 click.
+As a comparison, WPForms makes it a lot easier to control these settings.
+They’re in the form builder, so you can turn them on and off with 1 click.

 Embedding a Form in Contact Form 7